 Customer relationship management (CRM)

-NetSuite provides its own integrated CRM platform to help you manage your customer relationships, sales pipeline, and operations.
-QuickBooks does not offer its own CRM platform, however it does allow users to integrate with third-party CRM software to automate their customer workflows.
+QuickBooks does not offer its own CRM platform.
+However, it does let users integrate with third-party CRM software to automate their customer workflows.

 Method is the #1 CRM for growing businesses that use QuickBooks Online and Desktop.
 Thanks to its real-time, two-way QuickBooks sync, Method builds upon the strong foundation that QuickBooks offers businesses when they first start out.